daksh-7/Scrapitor/docs/README.md

 ## Casual Usage

-If you just want to use scrapitor with JanitorAI quickly:
+If you just want to use scrapitor with JanitorAI quickly, start with one of these two options:

+- Option A (no Git needed): Download ZIP from `https://github.com/daksh-7/Scrapitor`, unzip, then run `Scrapitor\run.bat`.
+- Option B (with Git): If you don’t have Git, install it: `winget install git.git`.
+Then `git clone https://github.com/daksh-7/Scrapitor` and run `Scrapitor\run.bat`.

-1) Run `Scrapitor\run.bat` and wait until “SUCCESS!
+After launch, wait until “SUCCESS!
 Proxy is running”.
 2) In the dashboard “Setup” section, copy the “Cloudflare Endpoint” and the “Model Name Preset”.
 3) Follow the steps in [Usage in Janitor](#usage-in-janitor) to wire JanitorAI to your Cloudflare endpoint.
 4) Send a message in JanitorAI; your request appears in “Activity”.